threefoldtech/info_grid/src/documentation/dashboard/solutions/mattermost.md

     - **Medium**: {cpu: 2, memory: 4, diskSize: 50 }
     - **Large**: {cpu: 4, memory: 16, diskSize: 100 }
     - Or choose a **Custom** plan
+- Choose the network
+   - `Public IPv4` flag gives the virtual machine a Public IPv4
+   - `Mycelium` flag gives the virtual machine a Mycelium address
 - `Dedicated` flag to retrieve only dedeicated nodes
 - `Certified` flag to retrieve only certified nodes
 - Choose the location of the node